Updated: December 2, 2020

 Required COVID-19 Student Training Module

-To access the module, log into eLC and select the “Required COVID-19 Student” course.
+To access the module, log into eLC and select the “Spring 2021 COVID-19 Student” course.
 To fulfill your requirement, review the entire PowerPoint presentation or all course sub-modules and complete the Acknowledgement Survey.

 Face Coverings and Thermometers